Search for celebrities on Ancestry.com!Cerina R. Vollmer

 Norman "Andy" Monroe Andrews died Nov.
 17, 2001, at Sutter Davis Hospital.
 He was 83 years old.

 He was born Oct.
 2, 1918, in Fayette, Mo. to Walter and Gussie Andrews.
 He graduated from Fayette High School and moved to Davis in 1937, where he lived on the same street for the past 64 years.
 He met the love of his life, Muriel, also known as "Myrt," in 1942.
-They were married on Feb.
+They were marriage on Feb.
 27, 1943, and were inseparable for the past 58 years.
 He served three years in the U.S. Army during World War II.

 He worked in the agronomy and range science department at UC Davis for 36 years, retiring in 1980.
 During his working years he was a volunteer firefighter for the UC Davis Fire Department.
 He was a 50-year veteran and 50-year member of the Quarter Century Club.